 Length: 4 pages

-This bill was introduced on September 18, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 18, 2017, in a previous session of Congress, but it did not receive a vote.

 Sep 18, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.